brevzin/cpp_proposals/2760_ranges_26_plan/ranges-26-plan.md

 ```
 :::

 Well, the actual implementation is slightly more involved in order to be able to also support `views::transform_join(r, f)` in addition to `r | views::transform_join(f)`, but not dramatically so.
-Importantly, there really isn't much benefit to providing a bespoke `transform_join` as opposed to simply implementing it in terms of these two existing adapters.
+Importantly, there really isn't much benefit to providing a bespoke `transform_join` as opposed to simply implementing it in terms of these two existing adaptors.
 But this is such a common piece of functionality that it probably merits direct addition into the standard library.

 In slide-ware, it probably doesn't make that much of a difference.
 But in real code that uses namespaces, it really does: